CharleRoger/ChemicalPropulsion/README.md

 - `N2F4` - Can be used in place of NTO as a hypergolic cryogenic oxidizer
 - `LqdFluorine` - Can be used in place of LqdOxygen as a cryogenic oxidizer

-### Nuclear
+### Thermal

-Adds four high-thrust, low-Isp propellant options to nuclear thermal rockets (multipliers vs. LqdHydrogen):
+Adds four high-thrust, low-Isp propellant options to thermal rockets (multipliers vs. LqdHydrogen):

 - `Water` - +92% thrust, -58% Isp
 - `LqdCO2` - +142% thrust, -69% Isp